magnuspedro/datadog-metric-export-test/README.md

 When exporting metrics using the micrometer statsd registry under heavy loads, some metrics are missing.

-> [!NOTE]
+This project is a proof of concept and was created to show the best choice for heavy load metrics sending to DataDog with Statsd.

-> **Disclaimer**: This project is a proof of concept and was created to show the best choice for heavy load metrics
+> [!IMPORTANT]
-> sending to DataDog with Statsd.
-The methods employed for testing were not entirely accurate in accordance with the scientific convention.
+> The methods employed for testing were not entirely accurate in accordance with the scientific convention.

 ## Testing With Micrometer